ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 [back](/)
 ```

+We are using something called ["front matter"](/docs/front-matter) to specify that these pages should use the _blog-template.js_ you just created.

 ### Development Server
 At this point we have two page templates and three pages of content, so let's fire up the Greenwood development server and see what things look like!

-1) Run our development command
 ```render bash
 # using the npm script we made during project setup
 $ npm start
 ```

-2) Once the development server is ready, it will let you know that you can now open `localhost:1984` in your web browser.
+Once the development server is ready, it will let you know that you can now open `localhost:1984` in your web browser.
 Doing so should yield you a page like this!

 ![greenwood-getting-started-unstyled](https://s3.amazonaws.com/hosted.greenwoodjs.io/getting-started-repo-unstyled-partial.png)